guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 3. Open the file in a Jupyter notebook.

-4. Pip install the following modules for this project using the pip install command as shown:
+4. Pip install the modules for this project into your root folder using the pip install command as shown:

 ![carbon (2)](https://github.com/guzmanwolfrank/Trading/assets/29739578/f0f09919-20f8-4e3f-8b1c-58deb1e296e2)